bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 <div markdown="1" class="callout" id="vulnreports">
 ## Summary 2024: Vulnerability disclosures

-In 2024, Optech summarized FIXME:n vulnerability disclosures.
+In 2024, Optech summarized more than two dozen vulnerability disclosures.
 The majority were old disclosures from Bitcoin Core which were being published for the first time this year.
 Vulnerability reports give both developers and users the opportunity to learn from past problems, and